ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 ### Add Audio

-In this section you are going to add some audio to the starting race and finish line.
+In this section, you are going to add some audio to the starting race and finish line.

 1. Create a new **Client Context** and rename it to `Audio`.
 2. Find audio that will be played when the player is notified to **Get Ready**.
 Drop it into the **Audio** folder.